-- (a) For any measure to be effective under any initiative procedure and for any measure to be declared null and void under any referendum procedure, no fewer than twenty per cent (20%) of the voters as of the most recent regular city election shall vote at an election that includes on the ballot submission of at least one (1) initiative or referendum questions to the voters. - (b) For any recall election to be effective, no fewer than twenty per cent (20%) of the voters as of the most recent regular city election for those offices elected city-wide, and no fewer than twenty per cent (20%) of the voters as of the most recent regular city election in the ward for those offices elected by ward, shall vote in such recall election.
+- (a) For any measure to be effective under any initiative procedure and for any measure to be declared null and void under any referendum procedure, no fewer than twenty per cent (20%)15% of the total number of registered voters as of the most recent regular last biennial city election shall vote at an election that includes on the ballot submission of at least one (1) initiative or referendum questions to the voters. - (b) For any recall election to be effective, for those offices elected city-wide, no fewer than twenty per cent (20%)15% of the total number of registered voters in the city as of the most recent regularlast biennial city election for those offices elected city-wide, and for those offices elected by ward, no fewer than twenty per cent (20%)15% of the total number of registered voters in the ward as of the most recent regularlast biennial city election in the ward for those offices elected by ward, shall vote in such recall election.

-SECTION 8-7: SUBMISSION OF OTHER MATTERS TO VOTERS
+SECTION 8-7: SUBMISSION OF OTHER MATTERSMEASURES TO VOTERS

-The city council may of its own motion, and shall, at the request of the school committee if a measure originates with that body and pertains to affairs under its jurisdiction, submit to the voters at any regular city election for adoption or rejection any measure in the same manner and with the same force and effect as are hereby provided for submission by petitions of voters.
+The city council may of its own motion, and shall, at the request of the school committee if a measure originates with that body and pertains to affairs under its jurisdiction, submit to the voters at any regularbiennial city election for adoption or rejection any measure in the same manner and with the same force and effect as are hereby provided for submission by petitions of voters.